elgatoylacaja/Dennett/README.md

 ### Run tests

+WARNING: Running the test suite will destroy local database!

 With the development server already running, open a new terminal and type:

 ```bash
 pytest
 ```

+## Usage

+### POSTing new trials

+This server accepts any JSON input on URL `api/v2/trials`.
+No format/schema validation is done.

 ## How to contribute